 Advice and the Rules of Golf

 Most Officials are volunteers and the number of Officials per event will vary.
-When there is no Official nearby to assist, players should play a second ball under Rule 3-3.
+When there is no Official nearby to assist, players should play a second ball under Rule 20.1c (3).
 Remember - it is the player's responsibility to know the Rules!

 When an Official is assisting a player all spectators should stay at least 25 yards away and should not get involved in the conversation.
 Spectators will be brought into a situation only if asked by the Official.

-Spectators are NOT encouraged to give information on the Rules to players because frequently the information is incorrect and/or Rule 8 (Advice) is breached.
+Spectators are NOT encouraged to give information on the Rules to players because frequently the information is incorrect and/or Rule 10.2 (Advice) is breached.
 Violation of the Rules will typically lead to a penalty for the player(s) involved.
-For additional information please carefully read Rule 8, and the Decisions on the Rules of Golf under Rule 8.

-How to Properly Follow a Group (Where you should stand & walk)
+How to Properly Observe a Group (Where you should stand & walk)

-- Stay to the side of the action and remain still and quite while all players play.
+- Stay to the side of the action and remain still and quiet while all players play.

 - Move forward to the putting green when all shots have been completed.